 - Evokes severe and terrifying thoughts and feelings

 In response to these changes in brain function and behavior, individuals on LSD may damage property or harm themselves or others.
+Accidents and injury can occur while tripping on LSD.
+Medical bills and legal fees quickly add up.
 Penalties for LSD possession or use can involve up to 15 years in jail and cost several thousand dollars in fines.
-Medical bills and legal fees can pile up and create lasting debt — and lasting health problems or a criminal record.
+You may find yourself with lasting debt — and lasting health problems and a criminal record.
 A hit of LSD may be relatively cheap, but having and using the drug can be costly.

 The Richness of Recovery

-Effective programs offer a wide variety of life skills training, as they recognize recovery is a holistic, integrated process.
+Every recovery journey is unique.
+Yours may involve including financial counseling, job skills training or education in your treatment plan.
+You can integrate proven therapy and peer support methods with newer alternative treatment options.
+Effective programs offer a wide variety of life skills training.
+They recognize recovery is a holistic, integrated process.
 It is more than not taking a drug.
 It is getting back on your feet emotionally, spiritually, physically and financially.
-These programs are often covered by insurance or offered on a sliding scale, so treatment is accessible to everyone.